Flowtter/crispy/README.md

 #### The Finals

-Since the finals is not using the neural network, the settings are a bit different.\
-The principal problem is that the OCR makes the code very slow.\
-So I recommend using a framerate of 4 which gave me the ratio between speed and results.\
-Though, If you want to have better results, you can try to increase the framerate, I would recommend a maximum of 8.
+Since **The Finals** does not use the neural network, the settings differ slightly.
+The application uses image recognition and Optical Character Recognition (OCR) to detect kills.
+Due to the computational demands of OCR, processing can be slow.

+**Recommendation:** Use a framerate of 4 to balance speed and accuracy.
+Increasing the framerate may improve results but will significantly increase processing time (a maximum of 8 is suggested).

 ```json
 {